bytesnz-doc/Anqa/README.md

 * **Modularity** - It should be possible to merge any two datasets programatically, whilst keeping the above properties
 * **Open Source** CC-BY licence, where no licence already exists for a given row-item in the metadata

 Whilst open-sourcing the training data, regional institutions should also be encouraged to make careful use of the metadata to create and hold back independent test sets for model calibration.
+By this I mean test data that comes from different date/time/location to the training data.
+The specific requirement for 'differentness' is something I am still working on.

-By creating models that also predict time-frequency boxes in the same format, we enable model calibration, scaling and continuous improvement of the datasets through human-in-loop reviewing.
+By creating models that also predict time-frequency boxes in the same format, we enable efficient data reviewing, model calibration, scaling and continuous improvement of the datasets through human-in-loop review.

 <img src=".//images/anqa_diagram.png" width="900">